csshugs/genesis/readme.md

 In case you get a sourcemap-error, try installing the Sass pre-release version with `gem install sass -v '>=3.3.0alpha' --pre`.

-Alternatively you can just delete this line out of the Gruntfile.js:
+Alternatively you can just delete this line out of the Gruntfile.js in the sass section:
-`sourcemap: true`
+`
+sourcemap: true
+`